Eigenvalues as the magnitude of the matrix

 Sometimes you have your eigenvalues from different magnitudes.
 Depending on your problem, it could be fine that the matrix blows up in one direction (the corresponding eigenvalue is larger than 1) while converges in other directions (the corresponding eigenvalues are between -1 and 1).

 Note, that in the above derivation we assumed the matrix can be decomposed nicely.
 However, it turns out, even if the matrix does not have an eigendecomposition, we can still make these statements about its eigenvalues.
-If all eigenvalues of the matrix have an absolute value less than 1, $A^n$ converges to 0.
+If all eigenvalues of the matrix have an absolute value less than 1,

 In summary, we can draw conclusions about the convergence of matrix powers, allowing us to better analyze and solve problems.
 These conclusions are analogous to those we can make about scalar numbers.